OpenGamma/StrataDocs/pages/intro/features/product_coverage.md

 <a id="securitycsv-footnote" href="#securitycsv"><sup>4</sup></a>
-CSV loader for securities refers to the security identifier, with the security details expected to be available in the reference data.
+CSV loader for securities refers to the security identifier, with the security details expected to be available in reference data.

 ## Additional products